Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Method

 \subsection{Defocus Blur Conditioning}

-\paragraph{Bokeh cross-attention.} Inspired by previous work~\cite{yeIPAdapterTextCompatible2023a}, we employ decoupled cross-attention to inject our defocus blur condition into the existing T2I diffusion pipeline without disrupting scene semantics.
+Inspired by previous work~\cite{yeIPAdapterTextCompatible2023a}, we employ decoupled cross-attention to inject our defocus blur condition into the existing T2I diffusion pipeline.
 Specifically, for each cross-attention layer in the decoder of the UNet, we add a new pair of key-value projections $W'_k, W'_v$ tied to a lightweight bokeh feature $c_b$.
 This feature is obtained by passing the scalar defocus parameter through a small MLP.
 The original text-based keys and values ($K, V$) remain frozen.
-Meanwhile, the new bokeh cross-attention is computed with the same query $Q$ but keys and values $K_b=c_b W_b^k,\ V_b=c_b W_b^v$, then linearly combined with the text cross-attention output:
+Meanwhile, the new bokeh cross-attention is computed with the same query $Q$ but keys and values $K_b=c_b W'_k,\ V_b=c_b W'_v$, then linearly combined with the text cross-attention output:

-Empirically, attaching our adapter to the deeper cross-attention layers sufficiently shapes the final texture while minimizing composition leakage.
-Figure~\ref{fig:method} illustrates how text and bokeh features are combined for defocus control without disrupting scene semantics.
+Empirically, attaching our adapter to the deeper cross-attention layers sufficiently shapes the final texture while minimizing leakage. \figref{method} illustrates how text and bokeh features are combined for defocus control without disrupting scene semantics.
+In addition, we adapt the attention localization strategy from \citet{xiaoFastComposerTuningFreeMultiSubject2023} to steer bokeh attention to the background region during training.

-\mypar{Localized cross-attention.} Additionally, we adapt a cross-attention localization strategy~\cite{xiaoFastComposerTuningFreeMultiSubject2023} to steer the bokeh cross-attention toward the background region during training.
-Specifically, we downsample each foreground mask and measure the average bokeh cross-attention in the foreground and background.
-Analogously to~\cite{xiaoFastComposerTuningFreeMultiSubject2023}, we then add a small regularization term that encourages higher attention values in the background and lower in the foreground.